Milestone #20350: IOTA BPM deployment

 Collect functional specification from IOTA specialists and document in the Wiki.

-#1 Updated by John Diamond almost 2 years ago
+#1 Updated by John Diamond over 2 years ago

 Here are some specs that I received via e-mail from Chip -